WebizenAI/devdocs/Webizen Tech Stack/Webizen 4.0/MyWebizen.md

 As i was going through and inventing the new commercial ecosystem solutions, considering the [[Social Factors]], i realised that there needed to be an economic means to support the growth of a company and that the most likely way that was going to happen was the [[Webizen 3.5]] related activities, which would then provide the support required to get to where what i want to end-up delivering, which is about supporting the needs of human beings - both, in relation to what they do but also in relation to who they are as individuals.

 Below are some notes about the vision that is sought to be achieved, that relates to how a person goes down to a shop and buys themselves a platform that they own; which in-turn means, they have a capacity to own all of the [[HumanCentric Digital Identity]] related materials that is collected about them and their children.
-It means, that people whose lives would have otherwise been harmed as a consequence of the failure of others to build technology to protect good people from the consequence of others [[Social Attack Vectors]], have help, safety.
+It means, that people whose lives would have otherwise been harmed as a consequence of the failure of others to build technology to protect good people from the consequence of others [[SocialAttackVectors]], have help, safety.

 ## Webizen for Human Beings